 The tests of the old driver (PoStep25-32) also revealed excessive vibration at different speeds.
 Vibrations were present at standstill as well if the stepper motor was stopped in certain positions at different microstep values.
 The test was repeated with newer stepper motor driver with same conditions.

-The performance of the new driver (PoStep25-256) was much better with quiet and smooth operation.
+The performance of our new bipolar stepper motor driver was much better with quiet and smooth operation.
 The motion was smooth and without jerk.
 The performance of the stepper motor was directly related to the current of the motor.
+Our much more powerful stepper motor driver also has advanced control algorithms to provide smooth current and superior performance in your stepper motor application.

 Advantages of new stepper motor drivers